Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

 \begin{exa} Consider the subgroup $G_{2,3,x}$ of $Gl_2(\Q(X))$ generated by

-The dimension is $1$, so any finite second moment centered random walk on this group has trivial boundary. \end{exa}
+The dimension is $1$, so any finite second moment centered random walk on this group has a trivial boundary. \end{exa}

-To see why the dimension is $1$ note that the 1 dimensional lamplighter is a subgroup of our group, and the corresponding module over $\mathbb{Q}$ are the same for our group and for the lamplighter.
+To see why the dimension is $1$ note that the 1-dimensional lamplighter is a subgroup of our group, and the corresponding module over $\mathbb{Q}$ is the same for our group and for the lamplighter.